Dynatrace/dynatrace-operator/CONTRIBUTING.md

   - [ARCHITECTURE.md](https://github.com/Dynatrace/dynatrace-operator/blob/main/ARCHITECTURE.md)
   - [Other docs](https://github.com/Dynatrace/dynatrace-operator/blob/main/doc)

-### Bug fixes
+### Bug Fixes

-There are 2 types of bugfixes, where the process differs.
+There are 2 types of bug fixes, and the process differs for each.

-But a general rule:
+General rule:

-- Always add/update unittest when doing a bugfix, to make sure it doesn't happen again.
+- Always add/update unit tests when doing a bug fix to ensure it doesn't happen again.

-#### Bugfix for bugs in production
+#### Bug Fix for Bugs in Production

 1. Must be fixed first on the (release) branch where it will be first released.
-On this PR use the `bug` label.
+On this PR, use the `bug` label.
-2. Cherry picked to `main` afterwards.
-On this PR use the `cherrypick` label.
+2. Cherry-pick to `main` afterwards.
+On this PR, use the `cherrypick` label.

 ##### Reasoning

 We have the labels, but using them inconsistently makes them useless.

-#### Bugfix for bugs in main (ie.: not released), example: for new features
+#### Bug Fix for Bugs in Main (i.e., Not Released), Example: For New Features

 If the change broke the e2e test run or is a "recent" change:

 1. The initial PR introducing the (buggy) feature must be **reverted**.
-2. (re)Implement feature with the fix in it.
-The bugfix must be in separate commits in the PR, at the end, these commits should have the bugfix ticket in their description.
+2. (re)Implement the feature with the fix in it.
+The bugfix must be in separate commits in the PR; at the end, these commits should have the bugfix ticket in their description.

 > "recent" ~ Happened within the same week/sprint or just use common sense. 😅

-If the bug flew under the radar, and got discovered later:
+If the bug flew under the radar and was discovered later:

-1. Create a PR with the fix
+1. Create a PR with the fix.
 2. In the description of the PR, mention the original change that introduced the bug.
 3. Link the related Jira bug ticket to the original implementation Jira ticket.

 ##### Reasoning

-- We must aim to have `main` to be in a correct state by end of day.
-So that we do not (re)test known to be buggy state.
+- We must aim to have `main` in a correct state by end of day, so that we do not (re)test a known buggy state.
-- Using `revert` quickly can quickly unblock others and allow the proper fix to be not rushed due to time pressure.
+- Using `revert` can quickly unblock others and allow the proper fix to be not rushed due to time pressure.
 - Cherry-picking 1 commit is easier than cherry-picking 2 commits where the 2nd commit is the bugfix for the 1st commit, but you have several unrelated commits between them.
-- Linking related changes is always nicer for tracking, and helps with cherry-picks for cases were using `revert` would have been an overkill.
+- Linking related changes is always nicer for tracking, and helps with cherry-picks for cases where using `revert` would have been an overkill.

-## Quick start
+## Quick Start

+> [!IMPORTANT]
-> **Important:** Use the exact Go version specified in the Dockerfile.
+> Use the exact Go version specified in the Dockerfile.
 > Mismatched versions can cause golangci-lint inconsistencies and CI failures.

 1. Verify your Go version matches the [`Dockerfile`](./Dockerfile):